suikarum1/suikarum1.github.io/README.md

 # Suika's Blog

 This is a personal, exploratory blog on emergence and complexity.
-It serves as both a thinking tool and a portfolio — a space to journal rigorous but speculative thoughts that bridge science, math, and machine learning.
+It serves as both a thinking tool and a portfolio — a space to journal rigorous but speculative thoughts that bridge neuroscience, physics, and machine learning.

 ### Topics I explore include:
 - Fractals, illusions, and multi-scale perception